heriantolim/PeakFit/README.md

 `Data` must be specified as a two-column (or two-row) matrix where the first column (or first row) is the X data points and the second column (or second row) is the Y data points.
 In the alternative syntax, `XData` and `YData` are respectively the X and the Y data points, specified as vectors, of the curve to be fitted.

-The peak-fit settings can be specified after the mandatory arguments in Name-Value syntax, e.g. `PeakFit(Data, Window, [100,900], NumPeaks, 3)`.
+The peak-fit settings can be specified after the mandatory arguments in Name-Value syntax, e.g. `PeakFit(Data, 'Window', [100,900], 'NumPeaks', 3)`.
 If no settings are specified, the algorithm will attempt to fit all peaks in the data using the default settings.
 The default behavior may not be optimal for noisy data.
 See [Best Practices](https://github.com/heriantolim/PeakFit#best-practices) for recommendations in making an optimal fit.

 ### Name-Value Pair Arguments
 Any of the [public properties](https://github.com/heriantolim/PeakFit#public-properties) can be specified as arguments in Name-Value syntax during the object construction.
 Specifying other things as Name-Value arguments will return an error.